Meet the Scholars

 Olson Lab

-Ben Towne Center for Childhood Cancer Research, Seattle Children’s Research Institute
+Ben Towne Center for Childhood Cancer and Blood Disorders Research, Seattle Children’s Research Institute

 Akinsola Oyelakin, PhD, is a biochemist trained in cancer biology and bioinformatics.
 He is a postdoctoral researcher in the laboratories of Dr. Nino Ramirez and Dr. Jim Olson and will be developing novel therapeutic biomolecules for the treatment and prevention of schizophrenia.
 His research will build on his background in biochemistry and bioinformatics to engineer novel protein constructs that could also be adapted for a wide range of therapeutic applications.

-Dr. Oyelakin is enthusiastic about translational science, and he hopes that his research as an invent scholar will improve the lives of people diagnosed with schizophrenia.
+Oyelakin is enthusiastic about translational science, and he hopes that his research as an Invent scholar will improve the lives of people diagnosed with schizophrenia.

 Vitanza Lab

-Ben Towne Center for Childhood Cancer Research, Seattle Children’s Research Institute
+Ben Towne Center for Childhood Cancer and Blood Disorders Research, Seattle Children’s Research Institute

-Edward Song, PhD, earned a B.S. in Biological Sciences from the University of Pittsburgh and a PhD in Cell and Molecular Biology with a focus area of Gene Therapy and Vaccines at the University of Pennsylvania.
+Edward Song, PhD, earned a BS in biological sciences from the University of Pittsburgh and a PhD in cell and molecular biology with a focus area of gene therapy and vaccines at the University of Pennsylvania.
 Under the mentorship of Drs.
-Michael Milone, Daniel Powell, and Carl June at Penn Medicine, Dr. Song’s PhD project developed a combination therapy of CAR T cells with IAP antagonists to address the issue of tumor antigen heterogeneity for glioblastoma, which has been presented orally and on poster at ASGCT and ISCT conferences and published on Molecular Therapy – Oncolytics.
-Dr. Song’s first official day in grad school happened to be the day when the US FDA officially approved Kymriah, the first gene therapy / CAR T cell therapy approved in the US, which inspired Dr. Song to work on CAR T cell research at Penn for his PhD study.
+Michael Milone, Daniel Powell and Carl June at Penn Medicine, Song’s PhD project developed a combination therapy of CAR T cells with IAP antagonists to address the issue of tumor antigen heterogeneity for glioblastoma, which has been presented orally and on poster at ASGCT and ISCT conferences and published in Molecular Therapy – Oncolytics.
+Song’s first official day in grad school happened to be the day when the U.S. FDA officially approved Kymriah, the first gene therapy/CAR T-cell therapy approved in the U.S., which inspired Song to work on CAR T-cell research at Penn for his PhD study.

-Dr. Song joined the Invent at Seattle Children’s Postdoctoral Scholar Program in January 2023 and is focusing on CAR T cell therapy research for pediatric CNS tumors in Dr. Nicholas Vitanza’s Lab at Ben Towne Center for Childhood Cancer Research of Seattle Children’s Research Institute.
-Dr. Song is passionate about doing translational research to develop novel cellular immunotherapies from bench to bedside and is interested in commercializing new biotechnologies.
+Song joined the Invent at Seattle Children’s Postdoctoral Scholar Program in January 2023 and is focusing on CAR T-cell therapy research for pediatric CNS tumors in Dr. Nicholas Vitanza’s lab at the Ben Towne Center for Childhood Cancer and Blood Disorders Research, Seattle Children’s Research Institute.
+Song is passionate about doing translational research to develop novel cellular immunotherapies from bench to bedside and is interested in commercializing new biotechnologies.

-On a personal note, Dr. Song’s hometown is Beijing, China, and he is passionate about helping international students and scholars to overcome language and cultural barriers for studying and working in the US.
-In his free time, Dr. Song is a huge fan of watching live sports, with some of his favorite teams including Bayern Munich, Union, Sounders, Mavericks, 76ers, Storm, Steelers, Eagles (Go Birds!), and Seahawks – the last of which he discovered is not an actual bird through Google.
-Dr. Song also loves taking road trips in the US and has driven across the country three times.
+On a personal note, Song’s hometown is Beijing, China, and he is passionate about helping international students and scholars to overcome language and cultural barriers for studying and working in the U.S. In his free time, Song is a huge fan of watching live sports, with some of his favorite teams including Bayern Munich, Union, Sounders, Mavericks, 76ers, Storm, Steelers, Eagles (Go Birds!) and Seahawks – the last of which he discovered is not an actual bird through Google.
+Song also loves taking road trips in the U.S. and has driven across the country three times.

 Olson Lab

-Ben Towne Center for Childhood Cancer Research, Seattle Children’s Research Institute
+Ben Towne Center for Childhood Cancer and Blood Disorders Research, Seattle Children’s Research Institute

-Dr. Yusuke Suita is a cancer biologist with an entrepreneurial spirit.
-He received his PhD in Molecular Pharmacology and Physiology from Brown University.
+Yusuke Suita, PhD, is a cancer biologist with an entrepreneurial spirit.
+He received his PhD in molecular pharmacology and physiology from Brown University.
 Under the guidance of Drs.
-Nikos Tapinos, Jie Shen, Ritambhara Singh, and Mamiko Yajima, he developed a groundbreaking cancer cellular trap for glioblastoma, alongside the construction of machine-learning models predicting gene expression in glioblastoma cells using multiple epigenetic markers.
+Nikos Tapinos, Jie Shen, Ritambhara Singh and Mamiko Yajima, he developed a groundbreaking cancer cellular trap for glioblastoma, alongside the construction of machine-learning models predicting gene expression in glioblastoma cells using multiple epigenetic markers.

 Bleakley Lab